scholzj/terraform-aws-minikube/README.md

 ## Updates

+* *19.5.2024* Update to Kubernetes 1.30.1 + Ingress and External DNS add-on updates
 * *29.4.2024* Update to Kubernetes 1.30.0
 * *31.3.2024* Update to Kubernetes 1.29.3 + Ingress and External DNS add-on updates
 * *18.2.2024* Update to Kubernetes 1.29.2 + Ingress add-on update